Ordination -- Very Groovy Action

 What does it mean to be ordained?

-You will have the power to officiate TOGE marriages, where our belief is not only on public display but also transformed into real, beautiful action - through you.
+You will have the power to officiate TOGE marriages, where our belief is not only on public display, but through you transformed into real, beautiful action.

 We believe this a noble, honorable, beautiful, and sacred duty, and we welcome your presence beside us, representing our shared truth to the world as a living example.